The Newton polygon of a planar singular curve and its subdivision: Discussion

-\begin{ex} Consider the curve $C'$ given by the equation $(x^2y+xy^2-3xy+1)^8+xy^4(x-1)^8=0$.
-It is irreducible, $\mu_{(1,1)}(C')=8$ and the number of integer points in the Newton polygon of $C'$ is 35 which is less than the number of linear condition, namely, 36. \end{ex}
+One can argue that in Examples \ref{triangle}, \ref{ex_freedom} we have a smaler degree of freedom because the curves were reducible, so, look at the following example. \begin{ex} Consider the curve $C'$ given by the equation $(x^2y+xy^2-3xy+1)^8+xy^4(x-1)^8=0$.
+It is irreducible, $\mu_{(1,1)}(C')=8$ and the number of integer points in the Newton polygon of $C'$ is 35, which is less than the number of linear conditions, namely 36. \end{ex}